interdiscipline/lockup/README.md

 ## Installation

-Add this line to your application's Gemfile:
+1. Clone the repo to a local folder

-    gem 'lockup'
+2. Add this line to your application's Gemfile:

-And then execute:
+    gem 'lockup', path: 'your/path/to/lockup'

-    $ bundle
+3. Finally, add this line to your routes.rb:

-## Usage
+  mount Lockup::Engine, at: '/lockup'

 If you're using Figaro, set your lockup password like so: